nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a task to the planner. <br>
 Tasks with the same title cannot be added to the planner so that you do not have to worry about adding duplicate tasks by accident.
+Calendar will be reset.

 Format: `mk n/TITLE [set/DATE] [s/DURATION] [d/DESCRIPTION]
 [r/RECURRING SCHEDULE] [st/STATUS] [t/TAG]…`